Your Money or Your Life was the book that led me to seriously start questioning what I’m doing with my life and how I’m spending my time on earth.

 Step 4: Three Questions that will Transform Your Life

-This step asks three questions – did I receive fulfilment, satisfaction, and value in proportion to life energy spent?
+This step asks three questions – did I receive fulfillment, satisfaction, and value in proportion to life energy spent?

 Is this expenditure of life energy in alignment with my values and life purpose?
 How might this expenditure change if I didn’t have to work for a living?